 As much as we might like to have it otherwise, healthy pleasure isn’t constant.
-Pleasure is the body’s way of rewarding us for doing things that benefit survival of our offspring and ourselves.
-When pleasure becomes the norm, rather than the reward, the system breaks down.
+Pleasure is the body’s way of rewarding us for doing things that benefit us: survival of our offspring and ourselves.
+But when pleasure becomes the norm, rather than the reward, the system breaks down.
 We begin to pursue pleasure for its own sake, to the neglect of nature’s original intentions.
 Continue reading

 I’m a touch typist.
 I’ve been comfortable at a QWERTY keyboard of one kind or another for well over half a century, but there’s something about digital writing that seems ephemeral to me, unreal in some way, as though it can’t really last, or won’t be treasured by someone years hence who happens across it, or something like that.